Background: Modern lifestyle leads to a greater psychotechnological stress and which

 state and cognition.
-The current researchers found clear relationship between yoga practice
+The current researchers have found clear relationship between yoga practice

-PMC; Scopus and critically analyzed all the entire relevant articles according to the purpose of this study.
+PMC; Scopus and critically analyzed all the relevant articles according to the purpose of this study.

 articles of galvanic skin resistance and 75 articles related to autonomic function were shortlisted

 for qualitative analysis.

 Results: Yogic practices including meditation, pranayama, asana and integrated yoga increase the

-high-frequency band and decrease the low frequency band of the heart rate variability spectrum and it reduces the stress via limbic activity and increases the better psychophysiological relaxation.
+high-frequency band and decrease the low-frequency band of the heart rate variability spectrum,

+and this reduces the stress via limbic activity and increases the better psychophysiological relaxation.

-Conclusions: Yogic practice may enhance the vagal activity which influences autonomic flexibility.
+Conclusion: Yogic practice may enhance the vagal activity which influences autonomic flexibility.